biomejs/biome/website/src/content/docs/blog/biome-wins-prettier-challenge.md

   <source src="https://github.com/biomejs/biome-vscode/assets/649677/c7c1bf81-10a5-4cd6-bbdf-019d983a2d6a" type="video/mp4">
 </video>

-From today, you will release a **nightly** version of the extension.
+From today, we release a [**nightly**](https://marketplace.visualstudio.com/items?itemName=biomejs.biome-nightly) version of the extension.
 This is a version meant for early adopters and to test things before they are officially released.

 ## Some CLI goodies